-Nowadays surgeons are preferring to obtain a precut loaded prepared graft.
+Nowadays surgeons are preferring to obtain a precut preloaded prepared graft.
 This graft already has a mark to determine its orientation.

 STEP 2 OF DMEK PROCEDURE

-Patient is transferred but made to lie flat on back for the next hour.
-They are also instructed to do the sane at home.
+Patient is transferred but made to lie flat on their back for the next hour.
+They are also instructed to do the same at home.